键盘快捷键

 KSL Wiki

 Welcome to the official documentation for the KSL programming language.
-This site provides a comprehensive reference, including:
+This site provides a comprehensive reference covering the following areas:

-• The Language Specification: Detailed information on KSL’s syntax and core concepts.
+• Language Specification – Detailed syntax rules and core language concepts.

-• Built-in Function Reference: A complete guide to the standard library and its functions.
+• Built-in Function Reference – Complete guide to the standard library and available built-in functions.

-• Examples and Tutorials: Practical examples to help you get started with KSL.
+• Examples and Tutorials – Practical code samples and walkthroughs to help you get started.

 Creating Standalone Executables

-KSL provides a utility script, bundle.sh, for packaging a KSL script and the interpreter into a single, standalone executable file.
+KSL includes a utility script, bundle.sh, that packages a KSL script together with the interpreter into a single, standalone executable.

 Prerequisites